ULA MVDR Spectrum

 , UInt64

-Operating frequency (Hz) - operating frequency of the system
+Operating frequency (Hz) — operating frequency of the pass sy\$

 | positive scalar

-The operating frequency of the system specified as a positive scalar.
-The unit of measurement is hertz.
+The operating frequency of the system, set as a positive scalar.
+The units of measurement are hertz.

 Data types: Float16